About Navajo Bridge

 Construction for the original bridge began in 1927 and was completed in 1929.
 The original bridge has a maximum height of 467 feet and is 834 feet long.
 A newer, wider bridge was completed in 1995.
 The original bridge is left standing and is a great place to overlook the river prior to the start of a trip down the GC.

-Passing the Navajo Bridge marks the end of the no camping restriction that starts at the Paria River confluence at mile 0.9.
+Passing the Navajo Bridge marks the end of the no-camping restriction that starts at the Paria River confluence at mile 0.9.
+Keep your eyes peeled here, there are often California Condors hanging out beneath the bridge on the rafters.
+If someone on your trip has binoculars, have them at the ready.